Check out my three-part series at Education Week Teacher about teachers writing books.

-I’ve written three (actually, five now) books (my latest one is Helping Students Motivate Themselves), and have two more on the way.
+I’ve written three (actually, seven now) books (my latest one is Helping Students Motivate Themselves), and have two more on the way.
 I’ll probably eventually write a post sharing my own advice to educators (and others) who might like to write a book but, for now and probably for the foreseeable future, I don’t think you’re find any better advice than what you’ll read in the posts and articles I share in this “The Best…” list.

 However, I’d still love to hear suggestions of additional resources.

 Here are my choices for The Best Advice If You Want To Write A Book: